-Asset values in the chart above are actuarial values, not market values.
+Two asset values are included in the chart above, 1) the actuary's value of assets and 2) the auditor's fair market value of assets.
 Market values tend to show a clearer picture of a plan's funded status as of a given point in time.
 However, because market values can fluctuate daily based on factors in the marketplace, such as changes in the stock market, pension law allows plans to use actuarial values for funding purposes.
 While actuarial values fluctuate less than market values, they are estimates.
-As of September 30, 2011, the fair market value of the Pension Fund's assets was \$2,436,447,400.
-As of September 30, 2010, the fair market value of the Pension Fund's assets was \$2,610,169,800.
-As of September 30, 2009, the fair market value of the Pension Fund's assets was \$2,654,614,600.
-These market values exclude the value of receivable employer withdrawal liability payments.
+The auditor's fair market values of assets include the value of receivable employer withdrawal liability payments.